uvjim/linksys_velop/README.md

 not seen at the last poll period.
 This means that it will not fire for devices that change from online to offline and vice-versa.

 The event is fired for each new device that is discovered.
+The data is as the Velop mesh sees it, i.e. there is no magic by the integration to establish the manufacturer, model, operating system or serial.

+> **N.B.** The name will default to `Network Device` if there is no name established by the Velop or assigned by the user.

 The event looks as follows: -